 - An unauthenticated API found on T-Mobile’s website exposed the personal information of all their customers simply through the use of their cell phone number.
 The following information was made available: full name, address, account numbers, and tax IDs.

 - A bug found in Atlassian development software titles Jira and Confluence paved the way for hackers to sneak into IT infrastructure of several companies and one U.S. government agency.

 - Rail Europe, a popular server used by American travelers to acquire rail tickets, experienced a three-month data breach that exposed credit card information to hackers.

 - A marketing company named Exactis had 340 million records stolen from it, but what’s most shocking about this is that they had accumulated information about nearly every American out there.
 In response to the breach, there was a class action lawsuit made against the company.

 - Adidas’s website was hacked, resulting in a loss of a few million users’ personal and credit card information.

 - A hacker collective called Magecart initiated a campaign to skim at least 800 e-commerce sites, including Ticketmaster, for sensitive information.

 As these lists too clearly demonstrate, network security needs to be a priority for companies of every size and industry.
-If you’d like help with your security solutions, turn to the professionals at Michell Consulting Group.
+If you’d like help with your security solutions, turn to the professionals at COMPANYNAME.
 We have the experience and skill necessary to configure the protections that you and your business need.
-To get started, contact us at 305-592-5620.
+To get started, contact us at PHONENUMBER.